-\$117,125,000 Consolidated Public Improvement Project and Refunding Bonds, 2014 Series A (Tax-Exempt Bonds) \$1,500,000 Consolidated Public Improvement Bonds, 2014 Series B (Taxable Bonds) \$22,055,000 Metropolitan District Project and Refunding Bonds, 2014 Series A
+\$96,040,000 Consolidated Public Improvement Project and Refunding Bonds, 2016 Series A (Tax-Exempt Bonds) \$1,730,000 Consolidated Public Improvement Bonds, 2016 Series B (Taxable Bonds) \$26,190,000 Metropolitan District Project and Refunding Bonds, 2016 Series A (Tax-Exempt Bonds)

-Dated: Date of Delivery Due: February 15, as shown herein

-Payable: Interest on and principal of the Bonds will be paid by the County to The Depository redemption on or any time after February 15, 2022 at a redemption price as set forth herein.

-Trust Company, New York, New York, as securities depository.
+Payable: Interest on and principal of the Bonds will be paid by the County to The Depository Trust Company, New York, New York, as securities depository.
 Disbursement of such payments will be made by DTC to its Participants which in turn will provide for payment to the Beneficial Owners of the Bonds, all as described herein.
 Beneficial Owners will not receive certificates evidencing their interests in Bonds purchased.

-Redemption: The Bonds maturing on and after February 15, 2023 are subject to optional reimburse the County for the payment of costs related to certain projects, (2) refund certain general obligation bonds and notes of the County, and (3) pay costs of issuance of the Bonds.
+Redemption: The Bonds maturing on and after February 15, 2027 are subject to optional redemption on or any time after February 15, 2026 at a redemption price as set forth herein.
+Purpose: Proceeds of the Tax-Exempt Bonds are being used to (1) repay all or a portion of the County's outstanding general obligation bond anticipation notes, (2) provide funds, together with investment earnings thereon, that will be sufficient to refund certain general obligation bonds as described herein, and (3) pay costs of issuance of related to the Tax-Exempt Bonds.
+Proceeds of the Taxable Bonds are being used to (1) finance a portion of the costs of capital projects and (2) pay costs of issuance related of and interest on the Bonds when due.

-Purpose: Proceeds of the Bonds and investment earnings thereon are being used to (1) pay or unlimited taxing power are irrevocably pledged to the punctual payment of principal of and interest on the Bonds when due.
+The Bonds are general obligations of the County, and its full faith and credit and unlimited taxing power are irrevocably pledged to the punctual payment of principal to the Taxable Bonds.

-Security: The Bonds are general obligations of the County, and its full faith and credit and